Schwinger dark matter production: Abstract

 \section{Abstract}

-Building on recently constructed inflationary vector dark matter production mechanisms as well as studies of magnetogenesis, we show that a \emph{dark} Schwinger mechanism can generate the observed dark matter relic abundance.~This mechanism can take place during inflation and/or after reheating and leads to a feebly interacting dark sector which is comprised of dark fermions and/or scalars which can be as light as $\sim 10\,MeV$ and as heavy as $\sim 10^{10}\,GeV$ depending on how the (unknown) Schwinger current redshifts after inflation.~The background dark electric field is generated during inflation and can continue sourcing Schwinger pair production after reheating until the dark charged particles become non-relativistic.~The dark matter can interact very weakly via the exchange of ultralight dark photons and has a power spectrum which is peaked at very small scales, thus evading potential isocurvature constraints.~We emphasize that this mechanism is viable even near the conformal limit where (purely) gravitational particle production is negligible.~Thus dark matter can be produced solely via the Schwinger effect even with a very weak electric force.
+Building on recently constructed inflationary vector dark matter production mechanisms as well as studies of magnetogenesis, we show that an inflationary \emph{dark} Schwinger mechanism can generate the observed dark matter relic abundance for `dark electron' masses as light as $\sim 0.1$\,eV and as heavy as $10^{12}$\,GeV.~The dark matter can interact very weakly via the exchange of light dark photons with a power spectrum which is peaked at very small scales, thus evading isocurvature constraints.~This mechanism is viable even when (purely) gravitational particle production is negligible.~Thus dark matter can be produced solely via the Schwinger effect during inflation including for light masses.